 Since the second individual bids the lowest, he receives the sum of Rs.
 7,000.
 The organiser will levy a 5% fee, which will stand at Rs.
 500. So, the second individual will draw Rs.
 6,500.
 Next, the outstanding profit of Rs.
 3,000 has to be uniformly distributed among the 5 people.
 Everyone will get Rs.
 600. Different individuals will bid every month and this procedure will continue till 5 months.

-Here are the multiple benefits of a chit fund:
+Here are some of the benefits of a chit fund:

 Ans: The Registrar of Firms, Societies and Chits offers registration to chit fund companies.
 The Reserve Bank of India (RBI) regulates registered chit funds under the Chit Funds Act, 1982.
 The Registrar of Companies provide an incorporation certificate to these funds.